asdf-vm/asdf/CONTRIBUTING.md

 Pull request must contain changes that add new features, fix bugs, or fix incorrect documentation.
-Unsolicited pull requests that only contain formatting changes like indentation, or line length, or case will be rejected.
+Unsolicited pull requests that only contain formatting changes like indentation, or line length, or letter case will be rejected.

 ## Did you create a plugin for asdf?